alpozcan/stox/README.md

 Full results will be saved in a date stamped CSV file under `results/`.

-In addition to the per-ticker results presented in the table, overall volatility, error and alpha metrics will also be printed and are computed based on ALL test samples.
-The `alpha` score is the most important single metric for evaluating the model performance, and usually comes in at around ~35 with the included data.
+In addition to the per-ticker results presented in the table, overall volatility, error and alpha metrics will also be printed.
+These are computed based on ALL test samples.
+The `alpha` score is the single most important metric for evaluating the model performance, and usually comes in at around ~34 with the included data.

 WIth the provided data and using the default configuration, a run should not take more than a few minutes on a reasonably modern CPU.
-On a 4 core / 8 thread Intel i5 8259u, it takes about 2 minutes.
+It takes about 2 minutes on a 4 core / 8 thread Intel i5 8259u.

 ## Mock Testing with Synthetic Data

-It is possible to run stox with using mock data generated at runtime via special ticker codes passed as arguments:
+It is possible to run Stox with mock data generated at runtime via special ticker codes passed as arguments:

 * `--ticker _MOCK_EASY` : Monotonous data that is very predictable.
 Should result in an alpha score of ~2600.